Auburn Bulletin 2024-2025

 FOWS 6450 CONFLICT AND COLLABORATION IN NATURAL RESOURCE MANAGEMENT (3) DSL.
 45. Overview of issues, theories, and approaches to conflict management and collaboration in natural resources.
 Topics include conflict management, collaborative processes, and negotiation; tools and frameworks for analyzing conflict; and evolving management approaches to natural resource conflict.

 FOWS 6620 NATURAL RESOURCE FINANCE AND INVESTMENT (3) LEC.
 3. Principles of corporate and real estate finance as applied to natural resources and the place of natural resources in individual and institutional portfolios.
-Spring.
 May count either FORY 5620 or FORY 6620.

 FOWS 7150 SPATIAL STATISTICS FOR NATURAL RESOURCES (3) LEC.
 3. LAB.
 1. Applications of spatial statistics in the natural resources.
 Three types of spatial data including point pattern data, geostatistical data and lattice (areal) data will be covered to introduce basic concepts, theories and methodology of spatial (spatial-tempo) data analyses and modeling.